nanoflite/f3k_bk/home.md

 ## Belgian contests

 We flew 6 contests this year, from which 4 count for the end result.
-Four each pilot, we retire the 2 least scores.
+For each pilot, we retire the 2 least scores.

 ## International contests